 Key Takeaways

-• Over-moisturizing is not only about how much product you are using; it is also about how often.
+- Over-moisturizing is not only about how much product you are using; it is also about how often.
 Even CG-friendly routines can cause imbalance if protein is not included regularly.
-To that end, balance is key when it comes to taking care of your hair.
+To that end, balance is key when it comes to taking care of your hair and choosing the right curly hair products.

 In This Article